fischertayna/lifting-framework/README.md

 1. Result – the variational integer produced by the analysis.
 2. Final cache – key/value pairs stored by the interpreter’s memoization layer.

-The analysis is executed by whichever driver module is imported in app/Main.hs.
-To switch execution modes, open that file and replace the import with one of:

-- Driver.Base – baseline interpreter
-- Driver.Memo – memoized interpreter
-- Driver.Var – variability-aware interpreter
-- Driver.VMemo – variability + memoization (default)

-Each driver defines its own main function.
-Adjust the input for the analysis directly inside the selected driver module if you need to test a different program.

 #### Run the unit test suite